 School authority, however, maintained the same position with rejecting the proposal.
-This situation continued in the University Tripartite Committee.
-School authority persist in raising tuition fee whereas the GSCs demanded a freeze on tuition fee.
-Nevertheless, school authority decided to raise tuition fee by 7 his year's Orientation workshop I unlike the past years, was held in the Muju Resortel from Wednesday, the 21st of February until the 23rd.
-The departing was delayed because of a lecture on sexual abuse supported by the Women's student council had to be cancelled.
+This situation continued in the University Tripartite in raising tuition fee whereas the fee.
+Nevertheless, school authority decided to raise tuition fee by 7 percent.
 After, the GSCs occupied the office of Vice President and Office of General Affair following the office of University President.
 They also started a sit-in demonstration in front of the school gate to let passersby know school authorities' undemocratic ways.
 The alternatives such as the movement of democratic payment, putting off registration, were also proposed by the GSCs.